AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my webpage!
-I am a theoretical physicist working at The Ohio State University.
+welcome to my webpage!
+I am a theoretical physicist, currently working at The Ohio State University.

+My research interests lie in Condensed Matter Physics, with a focus on strongly correlated quantum many-body systems.
+When a large number of quantum particles come together and interact, their collective behavior gives rise to various emergent phases, such as magnetic, insulating, topological or even novel superconducting phases.
+These phenomena form the foundation of quantum materials, with applications ranging from high-temperature superconductors to the design of quantum devices and technologies for quantum information.

-My research interest lies in Condensed Matter Physics, with a primary focus on understanding strongly correlated quantum many-body systems.
-Using advanced analytical and numerical techniques, I explore a broad area in condensed matter physics, covering topics like superconductivity, transport, many-body localization, etc. Apart from working on purely theoretical questions, I also enjoy collaborating with experimentalists.
+Apart from working on purely theoretical questions, I also enjoy collaborating with experimentalists.

 Some of the specific topics of my research are:
 * Superconductivity in thin-films and nanowires: Role of disorder and fluctuations